saltstack/salt/doc/topics/jinja/index.rst

 .. note::

     Macros and variables can be shared across templates.
-They should not be starting with one or more underscores, and should be managed by one of the following tags: `macro`, `set`, `load_yaml`, `load_json`, `import_yaml` and `import_json`.
+They should not start with one or more underscores, and should be managed by one of the following tags: `macro`, `set`, `load_yaml`, `load_json`, `import_yaml` and `import_json`.